crunchy-devops/petclinic-test-selenium/README.md

 # Set up selenium Tests
-Check the pom.xml definition and the code source of the class day1 **Attention** The IP address of the test version of the website is hardcoded that shouldn't be done in the real CI/CD environment.
+Check the pom.xml definition and the code source of the class PetclinicTest.java **Attention** The IP address of the test version of the website is hardcoded that shouldn't be done in the real CI/CD environment.